Birth of one of the greatest bowlers of all time

 If ever a wicketkeeper lived up to the alternative name of stumper, it was Bert Oldfield, who was born today.
 He was the first to make 100 dismissals in Test cricket, and 52 of his 130 victims were stumped, still a world record.
 Sometimes stubborn with the bat, he made four Test fifties, all at home, three of them against England, including a gutsy 52 in Sydney against the Bodyline bowlers of 1932-33.
 Earlier in that notorious series, he made 41 before ducking into a Harold Larwood bouncer that fractured his skull.
 Slick as a stoat behind the stumps, he took great satisfaction in helping Australia regain the Ashes in 1934.

 There was something of the soldier about Syed Abid Ali, who was born today.
 Straight back, toothbrush moustache, military-medium bowling.
-There were times when he did nothing much more than take the shine off the ball for India's battery of spinners, but he had figures of 6 for 55 on his Test debut, in Adelaide in 1967-68.
+There were times when he did nothing much more than take the shine off the ball for India's battery of spinners, but he had figures of 6 for 55 in his first Test bowling innings, in Adelaide in 1967-68.
 A genuine allrounder, he also had six Test fifties and hit the winning runs in a nail-biter at The Oval in 1971, India's first Test (and series) win in England.

 © ESPN Sports Media Ltd.